zverok/zverok.github.io/_posts/2020-05-16-ruby-as-apl.md

 ---

-> Note that the pseudographics used in output below looks off with Android monospace fonts :(

 Before we start, some basic information about APL-style Arrays:

 * In APL, **array** is a mathematical array: it is a _rectangular multidimensional matrix of scalars_.
 It is represented by `APL::Ary` in Ruby code, and shortened to `AA` in explanations below.